Signal Station, Moreton Island: Founding

 By the mid-1840s both the north and south entrances were used by vessels entering Moreton Bay.
-Captain John Clements Wickham and Lieutenant Yule carried out extensive surveys in Moreton Bay in 1846, and buoys marking the northern entrance were laid soon after.
-Sailing directions for the northern entrance were published in the Moreton Bay Courier in April 1847, in preparation for the closure of the southern passage as the main entrance to the Bay.
-Following the sinking of the Sovereign in 1847, a harbour master was appointed for Brisbane.
-Additional buoys were laid to better indicate the northern entrance, and in 1848 the pilot station was moved from Amity Point, firstly to Cowan Cowan then to Bulwer, on Moreton Island.
+In 1846, Captain John Clements Wickham and Lieutenant Yule carried out extensive surveys in Moreton Bay and buoys marking the northern entrance were laid soon after.
+In April 1847, Sailing directions for the northern entrance were published in the Moreton Bay Courier in preparation for the closure of the southern passage as the main entrance to the Bay.

+Indeed, these facilities served an important, potentially lifesaving function ships arriving and exiting the Port of Brisbane.
+Navigation in Moreton Bay was and remains difficult and potentially dangerous, and over the years been the site of a number of maritime accidents, in which ships either ran aground or foundered on the bay's many sandbanks.
+Following the sinking of the Sovereign off of Amity Point on March 10, 1847, a harbour master was appointed for Brisbane.
+Additional buoys were laid to better indicate the northern entrance, and in 1848 the pilot station was moved from Amity Point, firstly to Cowan Cowan and then to Bulwer, on Moreton Island.
 The pilot station marked the first official European settlement of Moreton Island.

 The pilot station at Bulwer was closed in 1909, with the exception of the signalman who was also in charge of the telephone station.
-In 1912 the Signal Station was removed to Cowan Cowan, considered to be more convenient for vessels using the North West Channel which had been declared the safest entrance into Moreton Bay during the 1890s.
+In 1912 the Signal Station was moved back to Cowan Cowan, considered to be more convenient for vessels using the North West Channel, which had been declared the safest entrance into Moreton Bay during the 1890s.
 The Channel ran close to the shore near Caloundra, across the bar in a southeasterly direction towards Moreton Island, and then southwesterly towards the mouth of the river, forming a Z-shaped route.
 James Palmer, the signalman at Bulwer, was appointed Signalman at Cowan Cowan Point from March 1913.

-Other signalmen stationed at Cowan Cowan included Charles William Hill, Keeper of the Cowan Cowan light for a number of years, and Harry Wadsworth appointed in 1939.
-By the mid-1940s, the Signal Station building which had been removed from Bulwer to Cowan Cowan, was in a deteriorated condition, and erosion of the coastline placed the building in danger of falling into the sea.
+Other signalmen stationed at Cowan Cowan included Charles William Hill, Keeper of the Cowan Cowan light for a number of years, and Harry Wadsworth, appointed in 1939.
+By the mid-1940s, the Signal Station building which had been removed from Bulwer to Cowan Cowan, was in a deteriorated condition, and the erosion of the coastline placed the building in danger of falling into the sea.